A.k.a.: Why writers get discouraged and give up.

-I hear this story pretty much weekly: “I want to write a book, but every time I start it sounds stupid.
-I can’t be like you and just pound stuff out.”
+“I want to write a book, but every time I start it sounds stupid.
+I can’t be like you and just pound fantastic stuff out.”

-I wish there were some truth to that statement.
-Sadly, if you really believe that writers can just pound out one beautifully crafted sentence after another, you’ve seen too many episodes of Castle.
+Oh, how I wish there was some truth to that statement!
+Anyone who believes that writers can pound out one beautifully crafted sentence after another has seen too many episodes of Castle.

 Writers are daring people.
-We understand that we’re putting ourselves out there publicly when we hit the publish button.
-However, we get to that point because we know the big secret: Self-esteem.
-You know the saying about if anything comes easily it’s not worth doing?
+We understand that when we hit the publish button, we are putting ourselves in front of a world of judges.
+However, we only get to that point because we know the big secret—self-esteem coupled with determination.
+You know the saying that anything comes easily is not worth doing?
 If writers subscribed to that theory, the vast majority of books would never have been written.

-Every writer will tell you that first drafts are absolutely horrific!
+Every experienced writer will tell you that first drafts are absolutely horrific!
 This goes beyond bad grammar and typos.
-A first draft will contain storylines with holes and underdeveloped characters.
-Details that the writer thought were added will have been omitted.
-Most likely, a first draft will be all over the place and make a little sense, even to the writer.
-This is why many people abandon writing projects early on.
+Most likely, the storyline presented in a first draft will be all over the place and will make little sense, even to the writer.
+There will be plot holes.
+Underdeveloped characters will abound.
+Details the writer thought were added will be MIA.
+All of these little issues will seem insurmountable and are exactly the reason why many people abandon writing projects early on.

-TV shows like Castle and Murder She Wrote depict authors who type words that flow off of the page without a single error of typo.
-As viewers, we don’t consider that behind that scene was a writer who struggled with those words, writing draft after draft, until the perfect sentences were crafted.
-While it is possible they nailed those two profound sentences Doogie Houser typed on the first try, it is more likely that they played with it five times to ensure the voice was right.
-You will never know because the magic of Hollywood is for the viewer not to see the struggle.
+TV shows like Castle and Murder She Wrote depict authors crafting sentences that flow from the tips of their fingers and onto the page without a single keystroke flubbed.
+As viewers, we don’t consider how the screenwriters behind the scenes struggled with those words, creating draft after draft, until the scenes were perfectly developed.
+While it is possible that on the first try the screenwriters nailed the two profound sentences we saw Richard Castle type with little effort, it is more likely that they played with it five times to ensure the voice was just right.
+We will never know what trials they faced, because the magic of Hollywood conceals the struggle.

-Some story changes happened after I went through my first round of beta readers.
-After my second round of beta I was still adding details to enrich the story.
+Some story changes happened after I went through my first round of beta readers, and after my second round of beta, I was still adding details to enrich the story.
 The whole process felt like it took forever, but it was absolutely freaking worth it!
-If I had given up hope when I saw how bad the first draft was, Love’s Forbidden Flower never would have seen the light of day, and all those letters I get from people saying that I have changed their world view never would have happened.
+If I had given up hope when I saw how bad the first draft was, I never would have published a single book.